Roozbeh-web/Roozbeh-web/README.md

 - 👋 Hi, I’m Roozbeh
 - 👀 I’m interested in Web Programming, specially the backend part of it
 - 💟 I love Python programming language
-- 🌱 I’m currently learning Django and React
+- 🌱 I’m currently learning PHP and Laravel
 - 📫 How to reach me roozbeh279@gmail.com
 <!---
 Roozbeh-web/Roozbeh-web is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.